Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 NOTE: Some BMC firmware updates will require that factory defaults, or a factory reset, be applied.
-You can check for this requirement when you download new firmware from Morpheus.
+You can check for this requirement when you download a new HFP firmware release.
 It is very important to check for and perform this action if it is required.
 If a factory reset of the BMC is required, follow
 [the BMC factory reset procedure](#reset-bmc-factory-defaults) at the